ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/create_report.rst

 Create PDF Report for Groups
 ----------------------------

-As of ThreatConnect version 5.4, it is possible to create a report PDF for a Group in ThreatConnect from the API.
+As of ThreatConnect version 5.4, it is possible to create a PDF Report for a Group in ThreatConnect from the API.
 The general format for this request is as follows:

 .. code::